g-leech/argmin-gravitas/_posts/2021-03-01-the-true-sceptic.markdown

 One way of making sense of True Sceptics (and mere methodological sceptics like Descartes) is through the language of statistics.
 What is the loss function of radical scepticism?
 What are they trying to avoid?

-Well, it says that it's better to avoid a single error, believing a single false thing, than to hold a million true beliefs.
+Well, it implies that it's better to avoid a single error, believing a single false thing, than to hold a million true beliefs.
 It optimises for error avoidance, rather than knowledge maximisation.

 How can those things differ?
-When you place excessive weight on "unknown" for all propositions, when you suspend judgment and so give up the chance of knowing in favour of never being wrong.
+By placing excessive weight on "unknown" for all propositions, you suspend judgment and so give up the chance of knowing in favour of never being wrong.

 <br>